monigarrteam/android-syllabus/README.md

 ## PREREQUISITES
 All of the following is required from you, BEFORE your first class.

-* Your Own Laptop & Android Device
+* Your Own Laptop & Android Device with Internet Service.
 * Your Own Social Network Profiles Setup for Class work & to share with entire class.
+	* Your profile avatar and details must be complete before your first class.
 	* Facebook profile: http://www.FaceBook.com
 	* Twitter profile: http://www.Twitter.com
 	* LinkedIn Profile: http://www.linkedin.com